 Let’s start with Claire Damon.

 I first discovered the bakery Des Gâteaux et du Pain (Cakes and Breads) 2 years ago when I visited some friends in Paris.
 I’d vaguely heard of Claire Damon and knew she had opened her own bakery recently after working in 5-star restaurants but the main reason I stopped there was because it was conveniently located near Montparnasse train station where my train was arriving.
 It’s a bit out of the way from the main tourist attractions but if you need to catch a train to western France, you’ll be in the area.
 She now has a second location in the 7th arrondissement near boulevard St Germain, Musée d’Orsay and Musée Rodin, this one’s easier to get to.
+Opening your own bakery just sounds like a dream!
+So it comes as no surprise that anyone who has this vision in mind would look into taking up baking classes/courses with companies like Delhi Baker’s Club.
+You can even learn to be your own boss once you’ve mastered the basics of baking.
+Plus, we all have to start somewhere.

 I had an amazing Mont-Blanc tart: sweet crust with blackcurrant jelly, pieces of meringue, chestnut puree and whipped cream.
 The flavours were well balanced, delicate and not too sweet.